-Welcome to 'The future of our community' an ambitious plan for the next ten years in the Royal Borough of Kensington & Chelsea.
+Welcome to 'The future of our community', an ambitious plan for the next ten years in the Royal Borough of Kensington and Chelsea.
+This plan has been jointly prepared by representatives from the Council, the Police, the Health Authority and members of the local community and voluntary sectors - collectively known as 'The Kensington and Chelsea Partnership Steering Group'.

-Over the past year we have asked local residents, businesses, public agencies, voluntary groups and community organisations to think about the future of Kensington & Chelsea and tell us what their priorities are.
+Over the past year we have asked local residents, businesses, public agencies, voluntary groups and community organisations to think about the future of Kensington and Chelsea and tell us what their priorities are.
 Here we outline the main findings and identify ways in which we can work towards achieving the kind of future wanted by local people.